 '''

 zygomatic% ./ticker-server 1 2001 occipital 2002

-'''

 And this on occipital:

 occipital% ./ticker-server 2 2002 zygomatic 2001

+'''

 You may have to modify the port numbers in case someone else is running this test at the same time.
 You can also run multiple copies on the same machine, using different UDP port numbers.
-(If you're running in a VM, you only have one machine, so should open a separate window for each server you wish to run, use localhost-the one machine you're on-as the name of the other machine to connect to, and be sure to use different UDP port numbers for each server process.)
+(To do so, you can open a separate window for each server you wish to run, and use localhost-the hostname of the same VM you're on-as the name of the "other machine" to connect to; again, be sure to use different UDP port numbers for each server process if running multiple server processes on the same machine.)
 Now in a third window (on either machine), submit a few trades.
 For example:

-''' zygomatic% ./ticker-client localhost 2001 IBM-90 zygomatic% ./ticker-client localhost 2001 DELL-16 '''

-Ideally, both servers would print either
+''' zygomatic% ./ticker-client localhost 2001 IBM-90 zygomatic% ./ticker-client localhost 2001 DELL-16 Ideally, both servers would print either